eslachance/enmap/docs/api-docs.md

 ### enmap.getProp(key, path) ⇒ <code>\*</code>
 Returns the specific property within a stored value.
 If the key does not exist or the value is not an object, throws an error.
+DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+Use get() instead!

 **Kind**: instance method of [<code>Enmap</code>](#Enmap)
 **Returns**: <code>\*</code> - The value of the property obtained.